stereum-dev/ethereum-node-web-docs/docs/02-guides/00-prerequisites/00-prerequisites-hardware-requirements.md

 # Hardware Requirements for Stereum Ethereum Node Setup

-This guide outlines the necessary hardware requirements to set up a Stereum Ethereum staking node.
+This guide outlines the necessary hardware requirements for setting up a Stereum Ethereum staking node.
 The requirements are categorized into two sections: Node Server Hardware and Launcher Machine Hardware.

 ## Node Server Hardware Requirements

+The hardware requirements will change over time as network upgrades are implemented and will heavily rely on the configuration of the node.

 ### Operating Systems Supported:
 - **Ubuntu 22.04**

 ### CPU